 Will Scholarships be available?

-The University will work with communities to provide scholarships for outstanding students who want to train at the new Medical School.
+The University would work with communities to provide scholarships for outstanding students who want to train at the new Medical School.

-For more details about the Waikato Medical School, go to the Business Case.
+For more details about the proposal for a Waikato Medical School, go to the Business Case.